 HOW DO I SCHEDULE AN INSPECTION?

-Pierce County Fire Prevention schedules all inspections over the phone.
-Please call our main line at 253-798-7179 and select option 1.
+If you would like to schedule an inspection over the phone, please call our main line at 253-798-7179 and select option 1.
 You will need to provide 3 pieces of information:

 COMMERCIAL INSPECTION PROGRAM (CIP)